W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 7 - File IO and Functions.md

 to search for the **searchFor** string.
 If it is found, display the line # and the string of text.

+Back in **main**, update it to ask the user what to search for.
+Store their answer in a string.
+You will also pass this string into the **SearchFile** function as the 2nd argument.

 ![Screenshot](images/cl7-06.png)

 <details>